 This guide is a brief overview of Datto Networking.
-For additional details on how to set up a network, see the Datto Quick Start Guide: Creating Your First Network.
+For additional details on how to configure your access points, see the Datto Networking: Datto Access Points: Getting Started article.

 We'll make this process as easy and nontechnical as possible.
 Here are a few key words that will help.